Stuycs-K/final-project-10-rojas-cessan-walkupj/WORKLOG.md

 Experiencing issues with player deaths.
 Designing Map mode

-##5/30
+###5/30

-Map menu functions correctly, you can select which level after tutorial
+Map menu functions correctly, you can select which level after tutorial.
+Cleaned up obsolete code such as decisionValue for Rooms and EmptyBlock.

 ## Jo